 - The basic principles of culturally competent health care

-- The recognition and development of solutions for healthcare disparities
+- The recognition and development of equitable solutions to mitigate healthcare disparities

 - The development of core professional attributes (e.g., altruism, accountability) needed to provide effective care in a multidimensional and diverse society

-- How social and economic factors relate to healthcare delivery and patient outcomes
+- How policy, structures, and social and economic factors relate to healthcare delivery and patient outcomes

 Additionally, because first-year medical students are trained to serve as Emergency Medical Technicians (EMT), students have the opportunity to encounter patients in the community from various walks of life and participate in the onsite emergency care for these patients.
 Students are encouraged through a variety of learning experiences to make connections between what they see and experience in the community during their EMT service and social determinants of health.
 Their time as EMTs helps reinforce the topics taught in the classroom and gives our students a fuller perspective of the diversity of patients they will work with as residents and physicians.